Amazon's rising air shipments fly in the face of climate plan

 Amazon Air leases 47 planes and is expected have 50 by the end of the year.
 It operates roughly 110 daily flights in the United States and around 20 per day in Europe, according to Cargo Facts.

-In June, shortly after FedEx Corp said its planes would stop shuttling packages for the online retailer, Amazon Air announced plans to have 70 planes on lease by 2021.
+In June, shortly after FedEx Corp (FDX.N) said its planes would stop shuttling packages for the online retailer, Amazon Air announced plans to have 70 planes on lease by 2021.

 But Amazon says it is getting closer to customers with an expanding network of well-stocked warehouses.
 Those local fulfillment centers underpin the company’s one-day and same-day delivery services.